 Use a standard response

 Sometimes a standard response is all you need.
-For example, ‘I prefer not to discuss it with people I don’t know well’ or ‘You could find out more by looking up the disability on the Raising Children Network website’.
+For example, ‘It’s complicated to explain.
+If it’s OK, I’d rather talk about something else’, or ‘There’s a good description of the disability on the Raising Children Network website’.

 Choose not to respond

 Sometimes it’s OK to say you just don’t feel like talking about it.
-For example, ‘I can’t talk to you about this now.
-Can we talk another time?’
+For example, ‘I don’t really want to talk to you about this now.
+Do you mind if we leave it for another time?’.
 It’s also OK to ignore the comment and not respond at all.
 For example, ‘Hasn’t the weather been great/awful lately?’

 Take a moment before responding

-If you take some deep breaths before responding to a hurtful comment, you’re more likely to be able to say something constructive and positive.
-For example, ‘These days, most children born with Down syndrome grow up to lead happy, healthy and productive lives’, or ‘I feel really hurt by that comment because …’.
+If you pause for a few moment and slow the conversation down before responding to a hurtful comment, you’re more likely to be able to say something constructive and positive.
+For example, ‘These days, most children born with Down syndrome grow up to lead happy, healthy and productive lives’.

 Being constructive and positive is great most of the time, but it’s also completely normal if you need to let off steam sometimes.

 When you need to vent your frustrations, try doing it with someone you can trust – like your partner or a close friend.
 You could even say, ‘I just need to vent.
-You don’t need to say anything.
+You don’t need to fix it for me.
 Just let me talk for a while’.